Cam/Shopify-Theme-Framework/README.md

 Hey hey hey ;)

-I'm just getting this thing started.
-It's almost ready.
+This theme is built almost entirely from the Zurb Foundation framework, and Shopify liquid markup, with a few little extra touches added for good measure.

+The template is intended as a rapid Shopify theme development framework for developers.

 Check out the demo at http://foundation-theme.myshopify.com

-It's a Shopify theme built on Zurb's Foundation framework.
-Plus a few little 'Cam' touches added.